roy-salvador/cs300-hgr-in-the-or/README.md

 * [Plotly](https://plotly.com/python/)

 ## Prerequisite
 Trained network with Jester Dataset named as `network\jester.npz`.
-For more detailson training the network, check [training](https://github.com/roy-salvador/cs300-hgr-in-the-or/tree/master/training) folder.
+For more details on training the network, check [training](https://github.com/roy-salvador/cs300-hgr-in-the-or/tree/master/training) folder.

 ## Running Demo Application
 To run the prototype application using your webcam to capture the gestures: